SpirosKaridis/SpirosKaridis.github.io/README.md

 bandit8: -//-, same as before we have a plethora of codes and we look for the one that is unique. instinctively we use the uniq command with the -u parameter. but that return many wrong results so first we sort the list and we end up using sort data.txt | uniq -u.

 bandit9: -//-, to find the single readable string we use strings data.txt | grep =.
-By using strings we only keep the human readable parts of the file and with grep we keep the lines which contain the symbol '=' and we get the code
+By using strings we only keep the human readable parts of the file and with grep we keep the lines which contain the symbol '=' and we get the code.

 bandit10: -//-, this one is fairly simple.
 Base64 is an encoding method of randomizing characters.
 Luckily by typing base64 --decode we get the decoded version.